 The Mexico Electric Bill looks like THIS.
 CFE has different rates, depending on the use.
 If you use it a lot in a time period, you can incur a higher rate.

-You can pay it at one of their offices, either with the cashier or at the ATM, or pay at a designated collection facility such as banks, convenience stores and supermarkets.
-You may chose to have a professional service pay for your utilities, which we highly recommend.
+You can pay it at one of their offices, either with the cashier or at the ATM, or pay at a designated collection facility such as banks, convenience stores, and supermarkets.
+You may choose to have a professional service pay for your utilities, which we highly recommend.

 You may also check your bill and pay online by registering HERE.

 3. HOW TO CHANGE THE NAME ON THE BILL

 If you are renting or just bought a home, the electric bill may be in the previous owner’s name; make sure you change it to your name.